We provide the unique services of a personal chef, without the commitment!

 marissa's crunchy mix*

-*contains nuts, sesame & wheat
+*may contain nuts, sesame & wheat

 lemon wedges